 Yes, they can.
 For Confluence, you can use these rules to manage content lifecycle, such as archiving outdated pages, automating summaries and sharing of new meeting notes, or converting unchecked action items into Jira tasks.

-No, Atlassian Intelligence AI Automation Rules are primarily designed to operate within the Atlassian ecosystem.
-They cannot access or learn from data in external knowledge bases, CRMs, or other business systems, limiting their use in cross-platform workflows.
+Atlassian Intelligence AI automation rules are primarily designed to operate within the Atlassian ecosystem.
+For teams needing to access data in external knowledge bases, CRMs, or other business systems, complementary AI solutions can be integrated to work alongside Jira.